Should You Buy an iPhone 12 Pro?

 Dual SIMs work with select carriers in Austria, Canada, Croatia, Czech Republic, Germany, Hungary, India, Spain, the UK, and the United States.

-When using Dual SIM mode on the iPhone 12 models, 5G connectivity is not available, with speeds limited to LTE, but that will change later this year.
-Apple plans to enable Dual SIM 5G support through an iOS 14.5 software update that's coming in the spring.
-To use 5G in the meantime, the physical SIM must be removed from the iPhone.
+When using Dual SIM mode on the iPhone 12 models, 5G connectivity was not available at launch with speeds limited to LTE, but that changed with an iOS update.
+Apple enabled Dual SIM 5G support through the iOS 14.5 software update that was released in the spring.

 5GHz Personal Hotspot